altaga/The-Ultimate-IBM-Watson-IoT-Platform-Guide/README.md

 The software world is constantly changing and evolving.

-The definition of cloud computing is to offer services through the connectivity and large scale of the Internet.
+The definition of cloud computing is to offer services through connectivity and the large scale of the Internet.
 Cloud computing provides access to software resources at an international level, without the need for a server of your own, as it is a software application that serves various clients.
 Multilocation is what differentiates cloud computing from simple outsourcing and from older application service provider models. **Now, small businesses have the power to develop large-scale applications without large resources** IMPORTANT.

-Cloud computing offers individuals and businesses of all sizes the capacity of a pool of computing resources with good maintenance, secure, easily accessible and on demand, such as servers, data storage and application solution (for example MQTT as it is in this case for IoT).
+Cloud computing offers individuals and businesses of all sizes the capacity of a pool of computing resources with good maintenance, secure, easily accessible and on demand, such as servers, data storage and application solution (for example MQTT in this case for IoT).

-In a simple way, cloud computing is a technology that allows remote access to softwares, file storage and data processing through the Internet, being an alternative to running on a personal computer or server local.
+In a simple way, cloud computing is a technology that allows remote access to software, file storage and data processing through the Internet, being an alternative to running on a personal computer or local server.
 In the cloud model, there is no need to install applications locally on computers.

-IMPORTANT NOTE: Watson does not install on his computers, he "lives" in the cloud.
+IMPORTANT NOTE: Watson does not installs on any computer, he "lives" in the cloud.

 ## Materials: